 Excellent source for citation searching or finding original articles in chemistry.

 - Web of Science

 Scholarly articles in all disciplines, including chemistry.
 This database can also be used to identify articles that cite an author or article that you specify, and for various kinds of citation analysis.

-Use the Catalog search to find books, journals (but not articles in journals), and other materials in the Barnard and Columbia libraries, including the Health Sciences Library.
+Use the Catalog search to find books, journal titles (but not articles in journals), online resources like databases, archives, and other materials held by the Columbia Libraries system, including the Health Sciences Library.